b0n/cake-adminlte/README.md

 Plugin::load('Cirici/AdminLTE', ['bootstrap' => true]);
 ~~~

-After that, you can easily use the AdminLTE template making your controllers
+After that, you need to update the app `AppController`:
-extend the AdminLTE `AppController`:

 ~~~php
 use Cirici\AdminLTE\Controller\AppController as BaseController;